ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ## Grouping
 |
 | [[note]]
-| | Grouping is a feature exclusive to ag-Grid Enterprise.
-You are free to trial ag-Grid Enterprise
+| | Grouping is a feature exclusive to AG Grid Enterprise.
+You are free to trial AG Grid Enterprise
 | | to see what you think.
-You only need to get in touch if you want to start using ag-Grid Enterprise
+You only need to get in touch if you want to start using AG Grid Enterprise
 | | in a project intended for production.
 |
 | In addition to filtering and sorting, [grouping](../grouping/) is another effective way for the